 Question: How does that carry out in specific web design?

 Answer: Instead of focusing on me, I need to focus on the content and helping viewers find the specific content they want.
 So, the home page design should be doorways into specific topics and the inside pages should be topics with leads to related information.

-So, Step 1 is switching from the default Twenty Seventeen to Kahuna.
+Step 1: Switch from the default Twenty Seventeen to Kahuna